metromake/github-collaboration-test/git-basics.md

     .project
     .classpath

-`.git/` folder (contains the revision history etc.) and `.gitignore` file itself should be included.
+`.git/` folder (contains the revision history etc.) and `.gitignore` file itself should be included in version control.

 ### Stuff to include